 Introduction

-The airways that are mainly affected by croup include the following:
+The airways affected by croup include the:

 • larynx – the voice box

-• trachea – the windpipe
+• trachea – the windpipe.

 Signs and symptoms